Slides 📊

 Standardize to get a probability statement in terms of \(Z\):

-The right-hand side of the inequality above fits the definition of the 63th percentile of a standard normal random variable.
+The right-hand side of the inequality above now fits the definition of the 63th percentile of a standard normal random variable.
 That is,

-We will now look for \(z_{0.63}\) and convert back to \(x_{0.63}\) using the above relationship.
+We will look for \(z_{0.63}\) and convert back to \(x_{0.63}\) using this relationship.

-To find \(z_{0.63}\), we locate 0.63 (or the value closest to it) in the main body of the table, then obtain the \(z\) value from its margins.
+To find \(z_{0.63}\), we locate 0.63 (or the value closest to it) in the main body of the table, then obtain the \(z\)- score from its margins.
 0.6293 is the value closest to 0.63 in the main body, and its margins give us \(z_{0.63}=0.33\).

 Converting back, \(x_{0.63} = \sigma z_{0.63} +\mu = (0.12)(0.33) + 3.3 = 3.3396\).